-• Native Resolution: Shows the native resolution of the projector. • Detected Resolution: Shows the native resolution of the input signal. • Source: Shows the current signal source. • Picture Mode: Shows the selected mode in the Picture menu.
-Information • Lamp Mode: Shows the selected mode in the Lamp Settings menu. • 3D Format : Shows the current 3D mode.
-Color System: Shows input system format. • Lamp Usage Time: Shows the number of hours the lamp has been used. • Firmware Version: Shows the firmware version of your projector.
+Information • Native Resolution: Shows the native resolution of the projector. • Detected Resolution: Shows the native resolution of the input signal. • Source: Shows the current signal source. • Picture Mode: Shows the selected mode in the Picture menu. • Light Mode: Shows the selected mode in the Light Settings menu. • 3D Format : Shows the current 3D mode. • Color System: Shows input system format. • Light Usage Time: Shows the number of hours the lamp has been used. • Firmware Version: Shows the firmware version of your projector. • Service Code: Shows the service code of your projector.